Table of contents

 This variable can vary quite a bit.
 If one is working out of one’s home, expenses will be low but you will have little privacy.
 Usually, therapists rent space; in fact, rent tends to be the largest single expense after payroll.
 Sometimes a therapist starting out will sublease space from another therapist who is willing to share offices or rent out an unused one.
 This can be very economical.
 The downside is having to deal with the confusion of identities that arise when two practices are using the same space.
 This is not impossible to manage well, but it takes some work.

 A national survey done in 2006 by Psychotherapy Finances (which, sadly, has since gone out of business) suggested that most clinicians spend 30% to 32% of their income on expenses.
 While this study was not perfect, it gives a ballpark of what solo private practice owners say they pay for expenses. (“Fee, practice, and managed care survey” (2006).
 Psychotherapy Finances.
 Three issues summarize the results: Jan.
 Feb., Mar.
 2006, Vol. 38, No. 1, 2, & 3, Issues 381, 382, & 383) Juno Beech, Florida.)
-Furthermore, it seems in line with the general percentages used in many private practices after the tax implications are considered (see “How therapists get paid in private practice” for more details on these differences).
+Furthermore, it seems in line with the general percentages used in many private practices after the tax implications are considered (see “Follow the money: Therapists pay in private practice” for more details on these differences).

 Doing the math will give you an estimate of your private practice income for the year.
 The results will show you what one can reasonably expect after all is taken into account.

-Suppose our goal was to provide 1000 sessions per year (see: “How many referrals to support 1000 sessions per year?“) That would mean averaging twenty sessions per week for fifty weeks out of the year.
+Suppose our goal was to provide 1000 sessions per year (see: “Enough referrals for a stable caseload of 1000 sessions per year.”)
+That would mean averaging twenty sessions per week for fifty weeks out of the year.
 If our hourly fee collected was $80 per session, then the formula looks like this:

 $80 x 1000 = $80,000 – (32% of $80,000) = $54,400 minus the extra taxes and benefits one must cover as an independent contractor.